Nemmisis205/GoggleIncentive/README.txt

 View/Edit Timeslips - Shows all timeslips.
 Search by operator filters showns timeslips.
 Click on a Timeslip to open the Edit screen.
 All fields are uneditable until "Edit" button is selected.
 After edit is selected, editable fields are opened.
 Date MUST stay in format MM/DD/YY.
 Time fields MUST stay in format HH:MM AM/PM.
 Counter and box count fields must be filled with whole numbers only.
 Override drop down allows you to manually select whether a timeslip earned it's incentive.
 After editing is finished, click Save.
 You may also delete an entire Timeslip by clicking Edit, then Delete.

 Edit Goggles - Drop down selects a goggle, then other fields automatically populate with the goggle's information.
 Change the fields as neede, and then click Edit Goggle to save the changes.

+Uses tools from the Extended WPF Toolkit located at https://github.com/xceedsoftware/wpftoolkit